spatialos/UnrealGDK/docs/content/toolbar.md

 ## SpatialOS Unreal GDK toolbar

-The SpatialOS Unreal GDK toolbar has five features mapped to individual buttons, and is displayed in the main editor toolbar to the right of the `Launch` button.
+The SpatialOS Unreal GDK toolbar has five features mapped to individual buttons, and is displayed in the main editor toolbar to the right of the `Launch` button:

  ![Toolbar](../assets/screen_grabs/toolbar/toolbar_buttons.png)